Arbuthnott

-Arbuthnott (Obar Bhuadhnait, "mouth of the Buadhnat") is a village and parish in the Howe of the Mearns, a low-lying agricultural district of Aberdeenshire, Scotland.
+Arbuthnott (Obar Bhuadhnait, "mouth of the Buadhnat") is a hamlet and parish in the Howe of the Mearns, a low-lying agricultural district of Aberdeenshire, Scotland.
 It is located on the B967, east of Fordoun (on the A90) and north-west of Inverbervie (on the A92).
 The nearest railway station is Laurencekirk.

-The most salient feature of the village is the 13th century Parish Church of St Ternan, in which the Missal of Arbuthnott was written.
-Today the church is part of the combined parish of Arbuthnott, Bervie and Kinneff.
+The most salient feature of the hamlet is the 13th century Parish Church of St Ternan, in which the Missal of Arbuthnott was written.
+Today the church is still in active use, and part of the combined Church of Scotland parish of Arbuthnott, Bervie and Kinneff.

 Lewis Grassic Gibbon, an author remembered for his novels about life in the Mearns, grew up at Bloomfield in the parish of Arbuthnott.
-A small museum in the village is dedicated to him, named the Lewis Grassic Gibbon Centre.
+His grave lies in the corner of the Arbuthnott Church graveyard.
+A small museum in the hamlet is dedicated to him, named the Lewis Grassic Gibbon Centre.
 This is built as an extension to the village hall, and contains an exhibition about the author and his work.
-The centre also contains a cafe, and post office facilities.
+The centre also contains a café, and post office facilities.

-Arbuthnott House, the seat of the Viscount of Arbuthnott, is near the village.
+Arbuthnott House, the seat of the Viscount of Arbuthnott, is near the hamlet.

 Prehistory and archaeology

-In 2004, CFA Archaeology conducted archaeological investigations next to the village in advance of the construction of the Aberdeen to Lochside natural gas pipeline.
+In 2004, CFA Archaeology conducted archaeological investigations next to the hamlet in advance of the construction of the Aberdeen to Lochside natural gas pipeline.
 There they discovered the remains of four Middle Bronze Age roundhouses, one Iron Age post-built roundhouse with a souterrain entered from the house, and two medieval/post-medieval corn-drying kilns.
 It is thought that more houses might exist but they were outside the area that would be impacted by the pipeline and so were not excavated.

+History

+Due to its rural location, electric lighting only came to the community in 1954.

+Being situated close to the larger community of Bervie, and with a small population locally in Arbuthnott, most of the amenities in the area have closed.
+These include the former Arbuthnott Economic Store, the local post office and primary school.
+The local shop closed in December 1995, with the post office services being incorporated into the Grassic Gibbon Centre in September 1997.
+Arbuthnott Primary School closed in November 1973.

+There is the ruins of the Arbuthnott Mill located near Arbuthnott Church.
+It was built in 1839, and was working until the beginning of the 1900's.
+The mill wheel was removed in the mid 1990s and is now situated in front of the Old School.